 - all buses have screens that display the next three stops, and arrival time at stops.

 - All means of transport have the announcements that declare the next stop.

 - Several stops have signs in real time, with a text-to-speech solution.

 For everyone, RuterReise is a fantastic app for iOS, with a text-to-speech solution.
 Thanks to this app, moreover, who travels in a wheelchair, can view the trams that have a low floor for easy boarding.

 KANOA REMINDS THAT THOSE WHO TRAVEL ON A WHEELCHAIR TRAVEL FREE ON ALL THE TRANSPORTATION MEANS.

-Guests traveling with a stroller do not pay any surcharge.
-Remember to use the special ports for boarding / disembarking.
-It will be the parent's care to ensure stability of the stroller.
+Anyone traveling with a stroller does not pay any supplement.
+Remember to use the appropriate doors for embarking / disembarking.
+It will be the parent's responsibility to check the stability of the stroller.
 He will be responsible for any damage caused to persons and / or things due to his negligence.
-For info on prices, timetables and tickets, it is available the official Kanoa guide through this link.